KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 I chose crystallization in images because I think it is an important area of A.I.
 Other corners of the A.I. world, like LLM’s, video creation, and robotics, have grabbed headlines these days, but I would argue that the detection and categorization of crystallization in images is just as important because it is used in food processing, drug discovery, quality control in manufacturing, etc.  It would be good to have more developers and data scientists interested in this part of A.I.

 This study is about the crystallization dataset on Kaggle.
-However, in this documentation, to make things easer, I will refer to the dataset as the “GA data,” and this project as the “Georgia Project,” since all of the authors were at the School of Chemical & Biomolecular Engineering, Georgia Institute of Technology in Atlanta, GA, which happens to be my husband’s alma mater.
+However, in this documentation, to make things easier, I will refer to the dataset as the “GA data,” and this project as the “Georgia Project,” since all of the authors were at the School of Chemical & Biomolecular Engineering, Georgia Institute of Technology in Atlanta, GA, which happens to be my husband’s alma mater.
 [back to top](#content)

 ## The paper